Recruitment privacy notice

 We meet the requirements of the General Data Protection Regulations (GDPR) 2018.

 Data controller: Gillespies LLP, West Gate House, 44 Hale Road, Hale, Cheshire, WA14 2EX (head office)

 As part of any recruitment process, Gillespies collects and processes personal data relating to job applicants.
-We are committed to being transparent about how it collects and uses that data and to meeting its data protection obligations.
+We are committed to being transparent about how we collect and use that data and to meeting our data protection obligations.

 What information does the organisation collect?

 We collect information about you, including:

 - your name, address and contact details, including email address and telephone number;